Distinguished Life Member Award

 For a significant contribution to conservation over a long period of time | Mō te tāpaetanga hira ki te mahi tiaki taiao

 The Tī Kōuka Award (symbolising longevity and persistence).
 This may be awarded to a member who has made a significant contribution, over a long period of time, to furthering the conservation aims of the society at a local or regional level, including practical hands on work; fulfilling organisational, administrative or representational roles on behalf of their Branch; fulfilling any other role that can be shown to have significantly progressed the Society’s objectives.
 This Award is to be presented by a Board member at a regional meeting, island gathering or local branch meeting; but announced at the annual conference.
-There is no nomination form for this award - Forest & Bird's Board selects the recipients.
+Forest & Bird's Board selects the recipients.